 MGM offers complimentary parking at any of their resorts if you are a Pearl, Gold or Platinum M life member.
 This status is achieved by being a regular player at their casinos.

-So all is not lost when it comes to finding a free parking spot on the Las Vegas Strip!
+So all is not lost when it comes to finding a free parking spot on Las Vegas Blvd!
 Things may have gotten more difficult but there are still good options for finding a free place to park.
+Now you know where to park for free on the Las Vegas Strip.

 Be sure and check out our Visitor Resource Guide here to get the most out of your Las Vegas experience.